 1. Exclusive Model Assignment

-• Users only interact with one model (A or B)
+• Users only interact with one model (A or B).
+No crossover between test groups.

 • Consistent model exposure throughout the test duration.